 Material: This book is a collection of poems written by a young American named Angus Umphraville in the early 19th century.
 The largest poem in the book, “The Siege of Baltimore” is based off the Battle of Fort McHenry during the War of 1812 and includes elements of romantic style of literature and nationalism.
 He included mock letters before each Canto dedicated to American leaders who participated in the battle.
-Someone studying early Romanticism in America might find this collection useful.
+Someone studying early Romanticism literature in America might find this collection useful.

 Poem Titles: Siege of Baltimore

 The Bower of Contemplation